shopsys/shopsys/upgrade/UPGRADE-v9.1.0.md

 - phpstan analyse increased to level 5 ([#1922](https://github.com/shopsys/shopsys/pull/1922))
     - increasing phpstan level on your project is optional and may be set in `build.xml`
     - see [project-base-diff](https://github.com/shopsys/project-base/commit/b4ce5f9d1b8dedef369684117c2e6cb5d2f38fde) to update your project
+    - *BC BREAK* method `FeedExportFactory::create` has changed definition of third argument (removed type hint)
+      - in case you have overridden this method you have to make the interface compatible

 - add articles resolver to your Frontend API ([#1996](https://github.com/shopsys/shopsys/pull/1996))
     - see [project-base-diff](https://github.com/shopsys/project-base/commit/2c2999d73c0853e6d70c850fcfdf2b3ec6bec7cf) to update your project